fedora-python/portingguide/source/dicts.rst

     'keyname' in dictionary

-Note that the recommended fixer replaces all calls to any ``has_key`` method;
+Note that the recommended fixer replaces all calls to *any* ``has_key`` method;
 it does not check that its object is actually a dictionary.

 If you use a third-party non-dict-like class, it should implement ``in`` already.
-If not, complain to its author: it should have been added as part of Python 3 support.
+If not, complain to its author: it should have been added as part of adding Python 3 support.

 If your own codebase contains a custom dict-like class, add